Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies (usually around $9.99 per month)

 There are a variety of music apps with Google Home support.
-However, these six (Spotify, Pandora, Deezer, Google Play Music, TuneIn Radio, and iHeartRadio) are probably the best.
-Spotify and Google Play Music focus mostly on playlists, on-demand content, and extra stuff like podcasts. iHeartRadio and TuneIn radio are mostly for things like radio stations, playlists, and talk radio.
+However, these six (Spotify, Pandora, Deezer, TuneIn Radio, and iHeartRadio) are probably the best.
+Spotify and YouTube Music focus mostly on playlists, on-demand content, and extra stuff like podcasts. iHeartRadio and TuneIn radio are mostly for things like radio stations, playlists, and talk radio.
 All of them work extremely well with Google Home devices as well as Google Assistant.
 Additionally, these music apps also have fewer regional restrictions than other Google Home apps with music.
 We appreciate it when music streaming services have native support for things like this.
 All of these do.

 IFTTT is a must for any Google Home apps list.
 It lets you create custom commands on Google Assistant and Google Home.
 There aren’t a whole ton of restrictions on what IFTTT can do.
 You can use it to automate tasks with Google Home, add some functionality that isn’t already there, and more.
 Google even posted some IFTTT recipes on IFTTT’s site for Google Home and Google Assistant users.
 The recipes make it easier to setup various automated activities.
 There are a bunch of user-submitted ones as well that work great.
 That’s about as good as praise gets.
 IFTTT is completely free with no in-app purchases or ads.

 Price: Free / $8.99-$15.99 per month